marciof/tools/docs/README.rst

 To contribute simply submit a pull request via GitHub.

-All patches and pull requests *must* respect the following rules:
+All pull requests *must* respect the following rules:

 - Code *must* be readable, tested, documented and profiled.
 - Code (branch) coverage *must* be 100%.